BryceVandegrift/c8/README.md

 ./c8 -r rom.ch8
 ```

-Note: Some CHIP-8 games use a "false" instruction set that differs from the
+Note: Some CHIP-8 emulators in the past had interesting quirks.
+Some CHIP-8
-normal CHIP-8 instruction set.
-If for some reason a CHIP-8 ROM does not work,
+programs depend on these quirks to function properly.
+The `-shift`, `-vf`,
-try giving the `-i` option to enable *"incorrect mode"* which emulates this
+`-mem`, and `-jump` flags enable these separate quirks.
+If your CHIP-8 does
-"false" instruction set.
+not run or run incorrectly try enabling some of these flags.

 ## What is CHIP-8?